hemantksingh/messup-learn/fundamentals/networking/TLS Certificates.md

 2. Identity is independently verifiable - An external authority should be able to attest the identity of the device by signing the device identity and providing a means of verifying that signed identity to others (e.g. by using a X.509 certificate).
 3. Verifiable identity is easily accessible and renewable - The verifiable identity should be easy to obtain, renew and revoke.

-A public key or [digital certificate](https://certbot.eff.org/docs/what.html) (formerly called SSL certificate) provides 1 and 2 above but is not so great at 3.
+A public key or [digital certificate](https://certbot.eff.org/docs/what.html) (formerly called SSL certificate) provides 1 and 2 above.
+Point 3 used to be the weak spot; since 2015 the ACME protocol (Let's Encrypt, certbot) automates issue and renewal, see [Validity limits and automation](#validity-limits-and-automation) below.
 The certificate includes information about the key, information about the server identity, and the digital signature of the certificate issuer.

 ## Certificate generation